prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

   }
 });
 ```
-Now that we have added the basic states to the form and have functions to update form states when user enters data, we need to add
+Now that we have added the basic states to the _TransactionForm_ and have functions to update form states when user enters data,
-logic to accept the form submit functionality.
-Here, after accepting the form data, we need to save the record in the
+we need to add logic to accept the form submit functionality.
+Here, after accepting the form data, we need to save the record in
-_TransactionsDetails_ state since _TransactionsSummary_ and _TransactionsTable_ are the components that are going to refer to this state
+the _TransactionsDetails_ state since _TransactionsSummary_ and _TransactionsTable_ are the components that are going to refer to
-to update themselves.
+this state to update themselves.

 ```javascript
 var TransactionForm = React.createClass({